Terminal Installer Simulator

 Interpreting Results:

-- Package Ledger is the easiest place to confirm package names, stages, sizes, hosts, speeds, latency samples, and final status.
+- Package Ledger is the best place to check package names, versions, hosts, sizes, transfer progress, stage, and active or queued state.

 Technical Details: